What Is A W-2 Form And Who Needs One?

 Box c: Your business name and address.

-Box d: Control number is a box that you can skip.
+Box d: The control number is a box that you can skip.
 This is used by payroll departments to internally identify a W-2 form.

 Box e: The name of the employee.